oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 The stdout output shows the throughput (GFlops) for each kernel.

 When run on the Intel® PAC with Intel Arria10® 10 GX FPGA hardware board, we see that the throughput of the kernel doubles when going from 1 to 2 private copies for array `a`.
 Further increasing the number of private copies does not increase the throughput achieved, i.e., increasing the number of private copies above 2 will spend additional RAM resources for no additional throughput gain.
 As such, for this tutorial design, maximal throughput is best achieved when using 2 private copies.
+The small jump in throughput observed from using 3 private copies instead of 2 can be attributed to the third private copy allowing consequent outer loop iterations to launch slightly sooner then they would with 2 private copies.

 Setting the `private_copies` attribute to 0 (or equivalently omitting the attribute entirely) also produced good throughput, indicating that the compiler's default heuristic chose to create 2 or more private copies for array `a`.